Branded (TV series): Guest stars

 John M. Pickard appeared in six episodes as General Phil Sheridan.
-Other notable guest stars included Chris Alcaide, Russ Conway, Don Collier, Burgess Meredith, John Carradine, Pat Conway, Alex Cord, Janet De Gore, Dolores del Río, Chad Everett, I. Stanford Jolley, Martin Landau, June Lockhart, Warren Oates, Gregg Palmer, Larry Pennell, Burt Reynolds, Lee Van Cleef, Dick Clark, Bruce Dern and Michael Rennie.
+Other notable guest stars included Chris Alcaide, John Carradine, Dick Clark, Don Collier, Pat Conway, Russ Conway, Alex Cord, Janet De Gore, Dolores del Río, Bruce Dern, Chad Everett, I. Stanford Jolley, Ted Jordan, Martin Landau, June Lockhart, Joel Marston, Burgess Meredith, Greg Morris, Warren Oates, Gregg Palmer, Larry Pennell, Michael Rennie, Burt Reynolds, George Sowards, Jack Tornek, and Lee Van Cleef.

 Major League Baseball player Ron Perranoski appeared in a 1965 episode of Branded, while he was a member of the Los Angeles Dodgers.
 Series star Chuck Connors had played for the Brooklyn Dodgers in 1949.

 Production

-Created by Larry Cohen, the show was co-produced for most of its run by Mark Goodson-Bill Todman Productions (which later folded ultimately into Fremantle), more widely associated with their productions of various game shows, in association with Sentinel Productions.
+When the show's creator Larry Cohen pitched the series to NBC, it was immediately accepted without the usual step of producing a pilot episode.
+It aired between two of NBC's biggest hits, Walt Disney Presents and Bonanza, and in its time slot it competed with The FBI on ABC and The Ed Sullivan Show on CBS.
+It was co-produced for most of its run by Mark Goodson-Bill Todman Productions (which later folded ultimately into Fremantle), more widely associated with their productions of various game shows, in association with Sentinel Productions.
 Andrew J. Fenady served as the producer, later executive producer, on the series.

+Larry Cohen conceived the series as an allegorical critique of Hollywood blacklisting and McCarthyism, disguised in the classical form of historical western; drawing on the experiences of industry figures whose careers were derailed by unjust accusations, he conceived the show's hero as a "blacklisted cowboy", falsely branded a coward and burdened with a ruined reputation.
+Midway through the first season, when Cohen explained the show's political subtext to Chuck Connors, a staunch Republican, their previously friendly relationship quickly deteriorated, and by the end of the season Connors had Cohen removed from creative control of the show.

 The series followed Chuck Connors's series The Rifleman, but it did not have that show's longevity, lasting only 48 episodes over two seasons.
 For the first season, 13 episodes were shot in black-and-white; the three-part story "The Mission" was shot in color.
 The second season of 32 episodes was made entirely in color.

 Parts of Branded were filmed at the Kanab movie fort and Kanab Canyon in Utah.